Somybest1/MY-PORTFOLIO1/README.md

 # MY-PORTFOLIO1
+Hi I'm Somy John James,
-The above repo contains a personal project(my portfolio).
+This repo contains a personal project(my portfolio).
 This website will get updates from time to time to fully reflect all achievements that should be present on a portfolio.